 Shoppers will be in seventh heaven in Vegas.
 Though quite pricey in general, the variety is endless and there are bargains to be had if shoppers know where to look.

-The Miracle Mile Shops in Planet Hollywood are quite the experience.
+Meanwhile, The Miracle Mile Shops in Planet Hollywood are quite the experience.
 Shoppers can take in live entertainment, drinks and food while they get in their retail therapy at more than 150 shops.

 Nightlife and entertainment in Las Vegas

-For the best nightlife in Vegas, there's no point in looking beyond The Strip.
+For the best nightlife in Vegas, the Strip is undoubtedly the place to be.
 The Las Vegas Strip's lavish lounges and extravagant clubs and casinos are world famous for good reason, and revellers often continue partying throughout the night and into the next day.
-Dress codes of smart casual are enforced in clubs and lounges on The Strip, especially for men, which means no baseball caps, sneakers or open-toed shoes.
+Dress codes of smart casual are enforced in clubs and lounges on the Strip, especially for men, which means no baseball caps, sneakers or open-toed shoes.